 Moving forward, looking back

-The ceremony ended with original music When New Doors Open by Kirk Harber played over grad/baby photo slides that doubtless caused a few tears for some parents and grandparents.
+The ceremony ended with original music When New Doors Open by Kirk Harber played over photos of grads and their baby pictures.
+And of course, the obligatory Wolf Howl.

-For those who missed the live event, you can view the 1-hour video on YouTube:
+If you missed the ceremony in real time, you can view the 1-hour video on YouTube: